mckennapsean/dissertation/content/02-background.md

 are explored before choosing a single solution [@Lowgren1995].
 An example of a creative model is Pugh's process, a design funnel [@pugh1991total] that begins with concept generation and controlled convergence iterating over time until a final concept is reached [@buxton2010sketching].
-Additionally, sketching is a crucial aspect for creative design processes, as sketching is not about the drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
-As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of these two types of process models is useful for characterizing the design process for visualization designers.
+Additionally, ideation and design activities often involve sketching as a method which is a crucial aspect for creative design processes, as sketching is not simply the act of drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
+As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of both creative and engineering process models is useful for characterizing the design process for visualization designers.

-Visualization-specific design process models describe unique aspects for designing and evaluating visualization systems; however, they largely do not connect to visualization design decisions and do not explicitly incorporate aspects of a creative design process.
+Visualization-specific design process models describe unique aspects for designing and evaluating visualization systems; however, they largely do not connect to visualization design decisions and do not explicitly incorporate aspects of a creative design process, such as the goals of flexibility and discoverability.
 The seminal research method of multidimensional longitudinal case studies [@Shneiderman2006] proposes a process and specific methods for assessing and evaluating visualization systems deployed in the wild.
 This model, however, does not cover the creation and development of a visualization system.
 More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence as in an engineering design process model.
-The design process model used by both Lloyd et al. [@Lloyd2011] and Goodwin et al.
-[@Goodwin2013a] is drawn from an international standard on human-centered design, ISO13407, which has recently been updated, ISO9241-210 [@DIS2010].
+The design process model used by both Lloyd et al. [@Lloyd2011] and Goodwin et al. [@Goodwin2013a] is drawn from an international standard on human-centered design, ISO13407, which has recently been updated, ISO9241-210 [@DIS2010].
 This standard's model describes different design activities as a cycle, emphasizing an engineering approach.
 Goodwin et al. accompany this engineering process model with specific methods for eliciting creativity from end users [@Goodwin2013a], a step toward including aspects of a creative design process.
-Vande Moere and Purchase further characterize the role of design in visualization, arguing for a balanced approach that mixes both creative and engineering aspects [@Moere2011].
+Vande Moere and Purchase further characterize the role of design in visualization [@Moere2011], and, while no design process model is outlined, their assertions on design emphasize the importance of creative aspects for visualization design.
 By embracing concepts from action design research (ADR), McCurdy et al. applied ADR to a design study to illustrate how intervention with collaborators shaped the final visualization design and how they reflected and learned throughout this process [@McCurdy2016].
-Although the visualization community is beginning to embrace aspects of a creative design process, none of these process models explicitly link back to visualization design decisions.
+Although the visualization community recognizes that creative aspects and design decisions are important, none of the visualization process models explicitly incorporate creative aspects nor link back to visualization design decisions.

 The model closest to the design activity framework is the nine-stage framework